 Limitations

-Spectra’s feel profile here is coil-supported across the board, so the lineup rewards sleepers who like a stable base more than those chasing ultra-soft, all-foam “sink.”
-The firm options can be punishing for lightweight side sleepers, while the plush pillow-top can feel too settled-in for heavier stomach-forward sleepers.
-If you need very specific firmness tuning or specialty materials beyond foam-and-coil hybrids, the range may feel narrow.
+These models all share a coil-supported feel, so they tend to reward sleepers who like a stable base more than those who want an ultra-soft, all-foam sink.
+The firm options can be tough on lightweight side sleepers, while the plush pillow-top can feel too settled-in for heavier, stomach-forward sleepers.
+If you need very fine firmness tuning or specialty materials, the range may feel limited.

 Spectra Mattress Vs. Alternatives